Annex 10 - Crisis Communication Plan

 Immediate Action Checklist

 - Activate the Incident Management Team (IMT) if necessary.
-Report to the EOC Director/Manager (usually the Director of Emergency Management or designee) and coordinate all actions and messages through the PIO.
+Report to the EOC director/manager (usually the director of rmergency management or designee) and coordinate all actions and messages through the PIO.

 - Gather and assess the facts.
 Work with IMT Planning Section, as available.
 Quickly post confirmed information online when any (not necessarily all) key elements are known.
 Once posted to campus web page, Communications and Marketing officials will distribute the message through all appropriate means (see Annex D – Emergency Notification System for guidance).